 SEO success begins and ends with quality content.
 While the other aforementioned factors are crucial, you will not succeed without good content.

-While this article is not a 101 for keyword research, it’s important to remember that you want to target search terms that:
+While this article is not a 101 for keyword research, it’s important to remember that you want to target search terms that: have high volume monthly search volume, speak to your target audience, are achievable by your website, and target users with specific searcher intent.

 Many different tools out there will help you identify your keywords.
 What’s important is not only that you identify these, but that you use them appropriately.